 - Skin grafts.
 A skin graft is a surgical procedure in which sections of your own healthy skin are used to replace the scar tissue caused by deep burns.
 Donor skin from deceased donors or pigs can be used as a temporary solution.

 - Plastic surgery.
 Plastic surgery (reconstruction) can improve the appearance of burn scars and increase the flexibility of joints affected by scarring.

 Lifestyle and home remedies

 To treat minor burns, follow these steps:

 - Cool the burn.
-Run cool (not cold) tap water over the burn for 10 to 15 minutes or until the pain eases.
-Or apply a clean towel dampened with cool tap water.
+Hold the burned area under cool (not cold) running water or apply a cool, wet compress until the pain eases.
 Don't use ice.
 Putting ice directly on a burn can cause further damage to the tissue.

 Whether your burn was minor or serious, use sunscreen and moisturizer regularly once the wound is healed.

 Coping with a serious burn injury can be a challenge, especially if it covers large areas of your body or is in places readily seen by other people, such as your face or hands.
 Potential scarring, reduced mobility and possible surgeries add to the burden.